-4. Distr lowe ally i al government investment pools approved by the College rict's Board, by resolution, with a continuous rating of no er than AAA or an equivalent rating by at least one nation- recognized rating service, and striving to maintain a \$1 asset value.
-5. AAA crite -rated money market mutual funds meeting the following ria: a.
-The fund must be registered with and regulated by the SEC; b.
-The fund must have a dollar-weighted average stated maturity of not more than 60 days; C. An established objective of the fund must be to maintain a stable net asset value of \$1 for each share; d.
-The fund must comply with SEC Rule 2a-7; and e.
-The fund must meet all requirements of the Texas Public Funds Investment Act, as amended.
-6. estic commercial paper rated A1/P1 or equivalent with a imum maturity of 270 days.
-7. litica gations of states, agencies, counties, cities, and other po- I subdivisions of any U.S. state rated A or equivalent by a mally recognized investment rating agency.
-8. suec C-insured brokered certificates of deposit securities is- I by any bank in the U.S. delivery-versus-payment (DVP) e College District's safekeeping agent.
-9. e certificates of credit unions domiciled in the state in- d by the National Credit Union Insurance Fund.
-10. est bearing accounts in any bank in Texas, FDIC insured Ilateralized in accordance with this policy.
-Prohibited Investments ge District is strictly prohibited from investing in any of the collateralized mortgage obligations (CMO): 1. on th gations whose payment represents the coupon payments ne outstanding principal balance of the underlying mort- e-backed security collateral and pays no principal.
-2. cash gations whose payment represents the principal stream of I flow from the underlying mortgage-backed security col- al and bears no interest.
+- 4. Local government investment pools approved by the College District's Board, by resolution, with a continuous rating of no lower than AAA or an equivalent rating by at least one nationally recognized rating service, and striving to maintain a \$1 net asset value. - 5.
+AAA-rated money market mutual funds meeting the following criteria: - a.
+The fund must be registered with and regulated by the SEC: - b.
+The fund must have a dollar-weighted average stated maturity of not more than 60 days; - c.
+An established objective of the fund must be to maintain a stable net asset value of \$1 for each share; - d.
+The fund must comply with SEC Rule 2a-7; and - e.
+The fund must meet all requirements of the Texas Public Funds Investment Act, as amended. - 6.
+Domestic commercial paper rated A1/P1 or equivalent with a maximum maturity of 270 days. - 7.
+Obligations of states, agencies, counties, cities, and other political subdivisions of any U.S. state rated A or equivalent by a nationally recognized investment rating agency. - 8.
+FDIC-insured brokered certificates of deposit securities issued by any bank in the U.S. delivery-versus-payment (DVP) to the College District's safekeeping agent. - 9.
+Share certificates of credit unions domiciled in the state insured by the National Credit Union Insurance Fund. - 10.
+Interest bearing accounts in any bank in Texas, FDIC insured or collateralized in accordance with this policy.